Mother guilty of shaking 10-week-old daughter to death

 Mother found guilty of shaking 10-week-old daughter to death and leaving her with 18 fractures

+Lily-Mai Hurrell Saint George was discharged into parents’ care days earlier against advice of health professionals, jurors told

-A mother has been found guilty of killing her 10-week-old daughter six days after the girl was discharged into her parents’ care against the advice of healthcare professionals.
+A mother has been found guilty of infanticide after a court heard that she violently shook her 10-week-old daughter, leaving her with 18 rib fractures and a fatal head injury.

+The attack occurred six days after Lily-Mai Hurrell Saint George was discharged by Haringey social services into her parents’ care against the advice of healthcare professionals at Barnet Hospital, who warned that she was at risk of neglect.
-Lily-Mai Hurrell Saint George suffered 18 rib fractures, a fatal head injury and a leg fracture hours after a home visit from a social worker on 31 January 2018.

-Her mother, 25-year-old Lauren Saint George is alleged to have lost her temper before violently shaking Lily-Mai and pulling and twisting her leg.
+Her mother, 25-year-old Lauren Saint George is alleged to have lost her temper before shaking Lily-Mai, pulling and twisting her leg.
 The 10-week-old died at Great Ormond Street Hospital on 2 February, when surgeons turned off her life support machine due to the extent of her brain damage.

-Despite professionals at Barnet Hospital warning she was at risk of neglect, Haringey social services decided six days before the attack that Lily-Mai should be transferred to the sole care of her parents, Saint George and Darren Hurrell, also aged 25.

 The Metropolitan Police initially said there was insufficient evidence to charge her parents but they both faced trial over Lily-Mai’s death after a coroner last year ruled she was unlawfully killed.